-Program Concern
+Program Concerns

-- 1. Criterion 3.
-Program Outcomes and Assessment Criterion 3 states that programs must demonstrate that program outcomes "... are being measured and indicates the degree to which the outcomes are achieved."
-It further states, "There must be evidence that the results of this assessment process are applied to the further development of the program."
-The program has an outcomes assessment process.
-However, the process in place for assessment of program outcome from another.
+1. Criterion 3.
+Program Outcomes and Assessment Criterion 3 states that programs must demonstrate that program outcomes "are being measured and indicates the degree to which the outcomes are achieved."
+It further states that, "There must be evidence that the results of this assessment process are applied to the further development of the program."
+The program has an assessment process in place that demonstrates the due diligence of the faculty in satisfying this criterion.
+Furthermore, the faculty has demonstrated their acceptance of the need to conduct outcomes assessment.
+However, the process in place for direct assessment of program outcomes seems not to be capable of distinguishing the performance of one program outcome from another.
 The grade for each piece of student work is mapped to multiple course objectives, and each course objective is mapped to multiple program outcomes.
-Therefore, the result for a particular program outcome is essentially a weighted average of a weighted average of individual grades that each reflects multiple program outcomes, a practice that is discouraged because of the lack of specificity that would result.
-The assessment process should establish a unique or nearly unique association between a program outcome and student work. - Due-process response: The EAC acknowledges the receipt of documentation indicating an intent to review the assessment methodology but identifying no specific changes. - The concern remains unresolved.
+Therefore, the result for a particular program outcome is essentially a weighted average of a weighted average of individual grades that each reflects multiple program outcomes.
+The effect is similar to the use of course grades to assess program outcomes, a practice that is discouraged because of the lack of specificity that would result.
+The program should modify the assessment process to establish a unique or nearly unique association between program outcomes and student work.

+- Due-process response: The EAC acknowledges the receipt of documentation that indicates an intent to carefully examine the assessment methodology in light of the issues raised but nothing has been implemented. - The concern remains unresolved.

-After listening to ABET reviewer concerns in the 2006-2007 cycle, the CHE program completely revamped the outcome-based assessment procedure during 2007-2008.
-The process was developed through multiple ABET meetings, discussed and agreed to by the CEE faculty, and implemented starting in the 2008-2009 academic year.
+After listening to ABET reviewer concerns received during the 2006-2007 year in the outcome based assessment process that we used, the ENVE program completely revamped the outcome-based assessment procedure during the 2007-2008 year.
+The process was developed through multiple ABET meetings, discussed and agreed to by the CEE faculty, and implemented starting the 2008-2009 academic year.
 The greatly streamlined system involves faculty assessment of single outcome scores based on specific homework, quizzes, exams, laboratory reports, design projects, and/or finals.
 Each course is assigned four to eight outcomes that must be individually examined throughout the course.
-Only core curriculum classes taken by all students are used for outcome-based calculations, which are then averaged over the classes.
+Only core curricula classes taken by all students are used for outcome-based calculations, which are then averaged over the classes.
 This new evaluation system is discussed in detail as part of Criterion 4.
 This new method achieves the specificity for quantitative assessment of each individual outcome and is now in its fourth year of operation.